ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.dotnet.markdown

 Here we create two workers:

-* The primary worker, set with a `TakeOver` strategy, will take the lead over the secondary worker.
+* The primary worker, with a `TakeOver` strategy, will take over the other worker and establish the connection.
-* The secondary worker, set with a `WaitForFree` strategy, will take over if the primary worker fails
+* The secondary worker, with a `WaitForFree` strategy, will wait for the first worker to fail (due to machine failure, etc.).
-  (e.g. due to a machine failure).

 The primary worker:
 {CODE waiting_subscription_1@ClientApi\DataSubscriptions\DataSubscriptions.cs /}